 For special event parking requests or more information regarding on-campus parking policies, contact email@example.com.

-The original instant message – more powerful than a thousand words, a photograph can impact an event by drawing in the viewer and illuminating event material, as well as distilling an event theme into a single image.
+The original instant message – more powerful than a thousand words, a photograph can impact an event by drawing in the viewer and illuminating event material and distilling an event theme into a single image.

-To arrange a consultation and/or book a photography session for an event, or to take an event story beyond the ordinary told through the power of video, contact Project Coordinator Cristina Jones at email@example.com or ext.
-33612.
+To arrange a consultation, book a photography session for an event, or to take an event story beyond the ordinary told through the power of video, contact Creative Services at firstname.lastname@example.org or call at 519-888-4567, ext.
+31759.

-If you plan to feature external event participants and attendees prominently in photography and video footage promoting your event, with the option of utilizing the resources for promotional purposes at a later date, participants are required to authorize the use of their image by signing a model release form (PDF).
-Likewise, if you plan to incorporate generic event photography and videography without prominently featuring individual attendees or involving a video interview, you can visibly display an un-signed notice of photography (PDF) waiver on site.
+If you plan to feature external event participants and attendees prominently in photography and video footage promoting your event, with the option of utilizing the resources for promotional purposes at a later date, participants are required to authorize the use of their image by signing a model release form.
+Likewise, if you plan to incorporate generic event photography and videography without prominently featuring individual attendees or involving a video interview, you can visibly display an un-signed notice of photography (PDF) waiver on-site.

 Events require manpower, and as the University of Waterloo’s largest support department, Plant Operations provides a number of services to deliver the resources to assist with event execution.

-Work Requests are required for requested building alterations, grounds and custodial work, parking and directional signage placement, etc. Completed Work Request forms can be sent to Plant Operations by e-mailing firstname.lastname@example.org or by mailing to Work Requests, Plant Operations, GSC.
+Work Requests are required for requested building alterations, grounds and custodial work, parking and directional signage placement, etc. Completed Work Request forms can be sent to Plant Operations by emailing email@example.com or mailing to Work Requests, Plant Operations, GSC.